allwin199/stablecoin-foundry/Workflow-Details/StatefulFuzzingTesting.md

 Invariant Testing (Stateful Fuzz)

--   Call the function in order to test using Handler
+-   Set the target contract to `Handler`
--   Then test it
+-   Inside the Handler contract setup all the functions which fuzzer needs to call